hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/courses/cs102/chapter1/reading-list.md

 ## Five Bi-weekly projects (55%)
 * Assigned on **Wednesdays**.
 Deadline is the **midnight of the second Wednesday** after the project is assigned.
 * Every project has two parts: a problem set, a programming assignment
-* Late submission will lose 20% for each day of delay.
+* Late submissions lose 20% of the allocated credit for each day of delay.
 * There is a *five-day extension* to use at your discretion over the semester (excluding the final project).
 * You are encouraged to work in group of two.